kostja-x/JournalismBiasDetector/README.md

 # JournalismBiasDetector

 **JournalismBiasDetector** project was the practical part of my master's thesis!
-I This tool helps you analyze journalistic texts for various quality aspects, potential manipulation tactics, and underlying bias.
-It’s designed to be run locally with a Streamlit interface and a local LLM (via Ollama), ensuring you have full control over your data and models.
+This tool helps you analyze journalistic texts for various quality aspects, potential manipulation tactics, and underlying bias.
+It’s designed to be run locally with a Streamlit interface and a local LLM (via Ollama), ensuring you have full control over your data and models..

 ## What Does It Do?